emrahgenc/extended-kubectl/README.md

   --key sample-key \
   --namespace custom-namespace
 ```
-#### Information: Without using a key this method restarts the deployments which uses a config-map file inside.
+:exclamation: -  Information: Without using a key this method restarts the deployments which uses a config-map file inside.